nginxinc/nginx-hugo-theme/exampleSite/content/test-product/code-blocks/code-blocks.md

 ---
-description: Test Product code blocks
+description: Code Blocks - with root and non-root
-title: Test Product code blocks
+title: Code Blocks - with root and non-root
 weight: 200
 ---